InfuseAI/primehub-site/docs/getting_started/kubernetes_on_ubuntu_machine.md

 title: Kubernetes on an Ubuntu Machine (Single Node)
 ---

-This guide helps you to create a Kubernetes with [microk8s](https://microk8s.io/) for PrimeHub. microk8s is only for the single-node use case.
+This document will guide you to create a Kubernetes with [MicroK8s](https://microk8s.io/) for PrimeHub.
+MicroK8s is only for the *single-node* case.

 ## Provision a cluster

-[microk8s](https://microk8s.io/) could run on multi-platform, we demonstrate it in the following spec:
+[MicroK8s](https://microk8s.io/) supports multi-platform, we demonstrate it in the following spec:

 * Ubuntu 18.04 LTS
 * Kubernetes 1.17 version
 * IP address: 1.2.3.4
-* Networking: allow 80 port for HTTP
+* Networking: allow port 80 for HTTP

-### Install microk8s
+### Install MicroK8s

-There is a install script to create a single node kubernetes cluster by [microk8s](https://microk8s.io/).
+We provide a install script which makes the installation much easier to create a [MicroK8s-single-node](https://microk8s.io/) Kubernetes.

+Download the script

 ```bash
 curl -O https://storage.googleapis.com/primehub-release/bin/primehub-install
 chmod +x primehub-install
 ```

-Please exeute the `create singlenode` command:
+Run the `create singlenode` command:

 ```bash
 ./primehub-install create singlenode --k8s-version 1.17
 ```

-You will see the message at first time, because it adds the user to `microk8s` group and needs to relogin:
+After the first execution, you will see the message.
+Because it adds the user to `microk8s` group and needs to relogin:

 ```
 [Require Action] Please relogin this session and run create singlenode again
 ```

-After relogin, execute it again to finish the singlenode provision:
+After relogin, run the same command again to finish the single-node provision:

 ```bash
 ./primehub-install create singlenode --k8s-version 1.17
 ```

- During the installing process, you might get help from this document, if the installation went into trouble or needed to modify the default settings.
+>During the installation, you might run into troubles or need to modify the default settings, please check the [TroubleShooting](#troubleshooting) section.

 ### Quick Verification